Merck Manual

 VIEW PROFESSIONAL VERSION

-Unexplained infertility is diagnosed when sperm in the man is normal, when eggs, ovulation, fallopian tubes, and the uterus are normal in the woman, and when no other reason for infertility is identified.
+Unexplained infertility is diagnosed when sperm in the male partner is normal and when eggs, ovulation, fallopian tubes, and the uterus are normal in the female partner.

 Treatment of Unexplained Infertility